jarelllama/Scam-Blocklist/README.md

 Blocklist for newly created scam site domains automatically retrieved daily using Google Search API, automated detection, and other public sources.
 Automated retrieval is done at 00:00 UTC.

-This blocklist is meant to be an alternative to blocking all newly registered domains (NRDs) seeing how many, but not all, NRDs are malicious.
+This blocklist is meant to be an alternative to blocking all newly registered domains (NRD) seeing how many, but not all, NRDs are malicious.

 | Format | Syntax |
 | --- | --- |